smodin-io/fast-text-language-detection/README.md

 - Anything over 100 characters is strongly accurate, though there isn't enough sentences for test data to assure this for all the test languages.
 55 out of 82 languages that had this data had a 99% or better accuracy, 63 had 90%+ accuracy, 72 had 75%+ accuracy.
 For 200+ characters, 42 of 47 languages had a perfect score, though most had less than 10 test cases.

 - Spanish tends to give the most false positives based on sheer quantity of percentage of false positives.

-The average correct spanish asserverion probability difference from the first and second result was 0.94, whereas the average for incorrect guesses was 0.22.
-Thus, a difference less than an arbitrary 0.4 would suggest a false positive, for example.
+- In attempting to add a second check with `franc` for a smaller difference in probabilities between language 1 and 2 (i.e. less than 0.2), only the worst performing languages showed significant benefit.
+There doesn't seem to be a trend for any other languages.
+You can see this data on the `COMPARISONS.md`.

 ## Comparison NPM Libaries